 If you need to suddenly change direction, or move around, always use your feet.
 Remember: you want to alleviate as much pressure as possible from your back.
 You can still maintain a good posture and change direction with your feet; just be careful about suddenly turning.

 It can be tempting to think, “I’ll just bend over for this one.”
 However, there are no exceptions to the rule: always bend at the knees and preserve your back.
 That one time you decide to take a gamble and put all the pressure on your upper and lower spine could be the time that you find yourself being driven to the doctor!
 While it can feel arduous to bend down every single time you pick up and object, the comfort you will be in afterward will be totally worth it.
 You don’t want to start your new life in your new home in a neck brace or with a sore back.

 If you do absolutely have to get that last box of kitchenware to the car now – ask for help.
 Don’t risk your health for the sake of urgency.
 Asking someone who is helping you or a family member to grab the other end will not only save your back some injury but also help with general spatial awareness.
 Your removal team is also there to help.
-Getting experienced professionals who are in your local area will be a huge help.
+Getting experienced professionals who provide local moving service in your area will be a huge help.
 For example, if you live in Charleston and wanted specialists such as Piano Movers Charleston or those who specialize in Antique Moving Charleston, you can be assured that they’re professionals who know what they’re doing.
 Not only are they trained in lifting heavy objects, but they know the value of your possessions – no need to worry about any accidental bumps or scrapes.
 If you just can’t do it by yourself, search ‘Movers Charleston‘ in order to find a bit of extra help.